The C++ Standard Library (STL, Standard Template Library) is a set of tools defined in the C++ language standard.

 How to Use STD

-When working with elements of the STL, there are several ways to handle the std namespace (where all these tools are defined).
+When working with STL elements, there are several ways to handle the std namespace (where all these tools are defined).

 The most explicit and safe way is to always prefix std:: to each element,